oligregz/Immovable-Huting/README.md

 <summary><strong>Get ready and follow the steps</strong></summary><br />

-  ~ create a directory on your machine and access it with the terminal;
+  ~ create a directory on your machine and access it with the terminal:
   ```bash
     $ mkdir example_directory && cd example_directory
   ```